gtmagents/gtm-agents/GETTING_STARTED.md

 3. **Wait for confirmation**
    - Claude will respond confirming the marketplace has been added
-   - This makes all 67 plugins available for installation
+   - This makes all 67 plugins available for installation but **does not load any agents or tools** into your context.

 4. **Browse available plugins** (optional)
    - Type `/plugin` to see all available plugins